What To Do in Paris' 12th Arrondissement

 Coulée Verte walk

-The Coulée Verte is a greenway that runs through the 12e arrondissement of Paris.
-Once a rail line heading east from Paris, this nearly 6km pathway runs from Bastille to Vincennes and is an official park of Paris.
+The Coulée Verte René Dumont is a greenway, or promenade planté, that runs through the 12th arrondissement of Paris.
+Once a rail line heading east from Paris (that now has been converted into art galleries and shops, called the Viaduc des Arts), this nearly 6km pathway runs from Bastille to Vincennes and is an official park of Paris.
 Perfect for a morning jog or meditation, you can hop on the Coulée either at its end, near Bastille, or via several stairways and gates along the way.
 And don’t forget to stroll along its base on the side closest to Bastille, as it’s inhabited by all variety of craftspeople including cartographers, musical instrument repair shops, and even some glass blowers.

 Lac Daumesnil in Parc de Vincennes